Dolsot Bibimbap | Stone Bowl Bibimbap

 - Add chicken and mix until the marinade covers the chicken.
 Cover and place in the refrigerator for 30 minutes to an hour.5 chicken thighs

-- Meanwhile, make the rice according to the package.1 cup rice
+- Meanwhile, make the rice according to the package.1 cup rice, 1.75 cups water

 - Place stone bowls in oven and set the oven for 425 F. Once it comes to temperature, set timer for 10 minutes.
 Once it beeps, turn off oven and set timer for 10 minutes.
 If all the vegetables aren't done cooking, you may leave the bowls in the oven.

-- Heat a large sauté pan or wok on medium, add 1 tablespoon marinade and once that heats up, add the chicken and sauté for 10 minutes, stirring every minute.
+- Heat a large sauté pan or wok on medium, add 1 tablespoon marinade and once that heats up, add the chicken, and 1/4 tsp salt, and sauté for 10 minutes, stirring every minute.
 Set aside.

-- Heat another sauté pan or wok on medium add 1 tablespoon oil and once that heats up, add onion and pepper and sauté for 10 minutes.
-Set aside.3 tablespoons sesame oil, 1 large onion, 1 large red bell pepper
+- Heat another sauté pan or wok on medium add 1 tablespoon oil and once that heats up, add onion, pepper, 1 teaspoon garlic, and 1/4 teaspoon salt, and sauté for 10 minutes.
+Set aside.3 tablespoons sesame oil, 1 large red bell pepper, 1 large onion, 3 teaspoon garlic paste, 1 teaspoon salt

-- In the pan you sautéed the chicken in add 1 tablespoon of oil and once that heats up, add bok choy and sauté for 4 minutes.
+- In the pan you sautéed the chicken in add 1 tablespoon of oil and once that heats up, add bok choy,1 teaspoon garlic, and 1/4 teaspoon salt, and sauté for 4 minutes.
 Set aside.1 medium bok choy

-- In the pan the onion and pepper was in, add 1 tablespoon of oil and once that heats up, add mushrooms and sauté for 5 minutes.
+- In the pan the onion and pepper was in, add 1 tablespoon of oil and once that heats up, add mushrooms, 1 teaspoon garlic, and 1/4 teaspoon salt and sauté for 5 minutes.
 Set aside.10 ounces mushrooms

 - Take stone bowls out of the oven, set them on the burners and turn the heat under them on medium.